-- (a) Note that for issue B.b of this document MIGRATE_INFO_TYPE was compulsory, and NOT_SUPPORTED was not a valid return value.
-This was fixed in issue C of this document, which represents both a release of PSCI 1.0 and an errata fix release for PSCI 0.2.
-Therefore, this change applies to all versions of PSCI from 0.2 onwards. - (b) Mandatory if MIGRATE is implemented. - (c) If present, then both PSCI_STAT_RESIDENCY and PSCI_STAT_COUNT must be implemented. - (d) If present, then MEM_PROTECT, MEM_PROTECT_CHECK_RANGE, must be implemented.
+(^a) In issue B.b of this document MIGRATE_INFO_TYPE was compulsory, and NOT_SUPPORTED was not a valid return value.
+This was fixed in issue C of this document, which represents both a release of PSCI 1.0, and errata fix release for PSCI 0.2.
+Therefore, this change applies to all versions of PSCI from 0.2 onwards.

+(^b) Mandatory if MIGRATE is implemented.

+(°) If present, then both PSCI_STAT_RESIDENCY and PSCI_STAT_COUNT must be implemented.

+(^d) If present, then MEM_PROTECT, MEM_PROTECT_CHECK_RANGE, must be implemented.